AnuchitPrasertsang/Golang-Challenge-1/README.md

 You can add any type of assets to support your proposal inside your folder.
 When a talk gets accepted we will press the lovely green merge button.

-Solutions will be accepted until the midnight of 15th March, 2015 IST.
+Solutions will be accepted till the midnight of 15th March, 2015 IST.